 Turn the fan blades in the refrigerator.
 Do the blades spin freely?
 If they don’t it means the fan motor bearings are not working.
 This is an easy fix, as the fan assembly is typically a part that can be purchased online and can be replaced by just disconnecting it.
 But, before doing this, ensure the refrigerator is unplugged.
 Do this same process for the evaporator fan in the refrigerator, which is typically located behind the freezer unit.
 This is not usually the problem, as this fan is protected by being inside the walls of the refrigerator.
 But, if the sounds are coming from the top of the refrigerator that is the area to check.

-If it is possible that it could be the refrigerator compressor, the big, usually black or gray object beneath the refrigerator near the coils, we advise calling Grapevine Appliance Repair.
+If it is possible that it could be the refrigerator compressor, the big, usually black or gray object beneath the refrigerator near the coils, we advise calling Valor Appliance Repair.
 That isn’t a repair a homeowner should try.

 Copyright ©2019 Grapevine Appliance Repair